kento1192/conversation/README.md

 ### Note
 * Please grant execute permission to the file as necessary
+* Supported only with CentOS6.8
+  * ※Not verified on other Linux OS
 * The COREVO-API library is registered in ./libs:/usr/local/lib64
   * ※I am passing the path here at AsrTestDriver.sh
 > export LD_LIBRARY_PATH=./libs:/usr/local/lib64